 I draw inspiration from other styles and teachers, including Ashtanga, Iyengar, Dharma Mittra, and Anusara, weaving both their sequences and philosophies into my classes.
 Anyone can develop greater flexibility, strength, and internal peace by cultivating a consistent practice, and GBY’s mission is to be a supportive community that holds that space for you to grow.

 In 2013 I began studying Thai Yoga (aka Thai Massage), a long-time interest of mine that dovetails perfectly with yoga.
-Thai Yoga is a powerful branch of traditional Thai medicine, blending acupressure, stretching and joint rotation to release tension in the muscles and create balance in the body.
-Clients may range from people with chronic neck and back pain to those recovering from injuries.
-Pregnant women can also benefit from Thai Yoga – it helps reduce swelling in the arms and legs, improve overall circulation, reduce back pain and discomfort, and cultivate a sense of calm during a time of great physical and emotional change.
+Thai Yoga is a powerful branch of traditional Thai medicine, blending acupressure, stretching, and joint rotation to release tension in the muscles and create balance in the body.
+My clients range from people seeking relief from chronic neck and back pain to those recovering from injuries, from people managing anxiety and depression to those making time for more self-care.
+Thai Yoga is also beneficial for women during pregnancy (with a doctor’s approval) because it helps reduce swelling in the arms and legs, improve overall circulation, reduce back pain and discomfort, and cultivate a sense of calm during a time of great physical and emotional change.

-Thai Yoga is a great complement to other holistic treatments, such as traditional massage, acupuncture, and fitness and nutrition regimens.
-Thai Yoga not only alleviates acute discomfort in the neck, shoulders, back, hips, IT band, and feet, it also reduces stress and boosts energy.
-Long-term benefits include: better posture and flexibility; reduced tension and tightness in muscles; improved lymphatic and digestive functioning; decreased sinus pressure and nasal congestion; increased emotional well-being.
+From a holistic health care perspective, Thai Yoga a great complement to other treatments like traditional massage, acupuncture, and fitness and nutrition regimens.
+It not only alleviates acute discomfort in the neck, shoulders, back, hips, IT band, and feet, it also reduces stress, boosts energy, and can improve the quality of sleep.
+Clients who book regular sessions experience long-term benefits that include: better posture and flexibility; reduced tension and tightness in muscles; improved lymphatic and digestive functioning; decreased sinus pressure and nasal congestion; improved emotional well-being.

 Who couldn't stand to be a little more flexible?